Romania, Bulgaria & Turkey Discovery

 Day 1

 BucharestSalut!
 Welcome to Romania.
 Bucharest, Romania's capital city, likes big things.
 It's home to one of Europe's biggest squares and its Palace of Parliament is the second largest building in the world.
 It's worth arriving into the city a few days early to explore.
-Perhaps take a tour of the Palace of Parliament (former dictator Nicolae Ceauşescu ordered the construction of this 12-storied monster, a building of staggering scale and opulence that includes 1,100 rooms and 4,500 chandeliers), or check out the Museum of the Romanian Peasant.
-You might even like to partake in one of our Urban Adventure day trips, such as the 'Home Cooked Bucharest' tour.
+Perhaps take a tour of the Palace of Parliament (former dictator Nicolae Ceau?escu ordered the construction of this 12-storied monster, a building of staggering scale and opulence that includes 1,100 rooms and 4,500 chandeliers), or visit his former luxurious residence where he lived with the family.
+You might even like to partake in one of our Urban Adventure day trips, such as the "Bohemian Bucharest tour".
+Our adventure begins with a important welcome meeting at 6 pm, where you'll meet your group leader and fellow travellers.
+Afterwards, why not seek out some traditional Romanian fare with the group.

 -